 Japan's ANA orders passenger jets worth US$4.3b in Asia push

-[SEATTLE] Japan's ANA Holdings Inc said on Tuesday it would order at least 38 planes worth US$4.33 billion from Boeing Co and Airbus, and buy a stake in Philippines Airlines' parent PAL Holdings Inc to support its Asia growth strategy.
+JAPAN'S ANA Holdings Inc said on Tuesday that it would order at least 38 planes worth US$4.33 billion from Boeing Co and Airbus, and buy a stake in Philippines Airlines' parent PAL Holdings Inc to support its Asia growth strategy.

 It also raises the stakes in a battle for orders of the industry's largest category of airliner, allowing Boeing to weaken a bridgehead held by its European rival Airbus in the narrowbody fleet of one of its most strategic customers.